pivotal-Jay-Wilson/gemfire-k8s/README.md

 ## GCP
 1. Create a GCP lab
-    - This will work woth the playgrounds in  [ACloudGuru](https://learn.acloud.guru/cloud-playground/cloud-sandboxes)
+    - This will work with the playgrounds in  [ACloudGuru](https://learn.acloud.guru/cloud-playground/cloud-sandboxes)
 2. Update gcloud/terraform.tfvars with the location and project id:
    ```
    location = "us-central1"